Martelao703/Package_Management_Enterprise_App/README.md

 ## Overview:

-- Backend for an enterprise-level smart packaging management platform built using Jakarta EE, providing tracking and monitoring of packaging data by the users.
+- Backend for an enterprise-level smart packaging management platform built using Jakarta EE.

+- Provides tracking and monitoring of packaging data by the users.

-- Used Jakarta EE to build a RESTful API and implement business logic, following a multi-layered architecture.
+- RESTful API following a multi-layered architecture, ensuring modularity and scalability.

-- Utilized the Hibernate framework for database interactions, simplifying CRUD operations.
+- Utilized Hibernate for database interactions, simplifying CRUD operations.